neena1999/neena1999/README.md

-- 👋 Hi, I’m @neena1999
+- 👋 Hi, I’m Kannicha
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Developer and more
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Metaverse
-- 📫 How to reach me ...
+- 📫 How to reach me > email : kannicha.knc@g.swu.ac.th

 <!---
 neena1999/neena1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.